 - With Flutter your developers write literally one code: in most cases, this code can be shared between Android and iOS by 100%.
 That’s not possible with many popular cross-platform frameworks.

 - The SDK is free to use and open-source.

 - Flutter apps provide excellent User Experience.
-It provides perfect performance.
+It provides a perfect performance.
 The design looks like in a native app and is constant through all platforms, devices and system versions.
 Users will appreciate it.